Cole–Carpenter syndrome: Genetics

 There are three forms of this syndrome.

 Type 1 has mutations in the protein disulfide-isomerase (P4HB) gene located on the long arm of chromosome 17 (17q25).
+Type 1 is inherited in an autosomal dominant fashion.

 Type 2 have mutations in the protein transport protein Sec24D (SEC24D) gene located on the long arm of chromosome 4 (4q26).

 A third type has been described with a mutation in the cartilage associated protein (CRTAP) located on the short arm of chromosome 3 (3p22.3).

 Clinically these forms are very similar and are best differentiated by gene sequencing.

 The third patient (first female) diagnosed with this condition, gene sequencing shows no abnormalities.

 Pathogensis

 Protein disulfide-isomerase is involved in the hydroxylation of proline residues in preprocollagen.

 Protein transport protein Sec24D is a protein involved in vesicle transport.
 How mutations in the gene cause disease is not yet clear.
 Cartilage associated protein is involved in post translation modifications of collagen.

 Diagnosis

 The diagnosis may be suspected on the basis of the constellation of clinical features.
 It is made by sequencing the P4HB, SEC24D and CRTAP genes.